Preventive Culture Intervention

 Not a workshop.

-The Human Load program is a 12-week behavioral implementation — delivered in four concrete phases that fit within the existing workday without disrupting output.
+The Human Load program is a 12-week behavioral implementation that fits within the existing workday without disrupting output.

 01